 A medical terminology dictionary such as Tabor's Cyclopedic Medical Dictionary is a helpful reference - especially when getting started.
 It's an easy to navigate comprehensive dictionary on health science that includes definitions, examples, color diagrams, charts, and diagnoses.

-I've found the the best coding references for Medical Billing is the Ingenix CPT Expert and the Ingenix ICD-9-CM Expert.
+I've found the the best coding references for Medical Billing are the spiral bound CPT ICD-9 or ICD-10 references.
+However we've been increasingly using online coding references such as Find-A-Code.
 These are essential references for our medical billing business.
 They are easy-to-navigate and laid out in a logical format with illustrations.

 The CPT Expert combines codes with billing and Medicare regulatory information in one volume and clarifies annual code changes and rules.
 These references are also a great help in insuring the correct modifiers are used as this can be a big source of coding inaccuracies - and unpaid claims.

-We occasionally find our clients using out of date CPT medical billing codes or situations where the ICD-9 codes don't match the treatment.
+We occasionally find our clients using out of date CPT medical billing codes or situations where the ICD-10 codes don't match the treatment.